HerbEra Inhaleix Tincture

 -

-Can support normal oxygen uptake and stamina
+Can support normal oxygen uptake and endurance

 These health effects are supported by a number of studies on the respective herbs, without the product being considered medical treatment.

-Main functions and lesser known effect
+Main features and lesser known effect

 Technical details and specifications